sabhafalki/Module-10-Challenge/README.md

 # Module-10-Challenge Mission to Mars
 # Overview of Project #
-The purpose of this Project is to create a Robin's web app to gather data from all the websites by web scraping.She wants to create portfolio, so that she can share it with Astroport, Nasa one day.
-She vistes many sites with news about space exploration especially Mission to Mars.She had been admiring images of Mars’s hemispheres online and realized that the site is scraping-friendly.
-She would like to adjust the current web app to include all four of the hemisphere images.
-To do this, you’ll use BeautifulSoup and Splinter to scrape full-resolution images of Mars’s hemispheres and the titles of those images, store the scraped data on a Mongo database, use a web application to display the data, and alter the design of the web app to accommodate these images.
+The purpose of this Project is to update Robin's web app to gather data from all the websites by web scraping.
+Robin's Web App scrapes the Mission to Mars News Website.
+The Web App needed to be updated to inlucde all the hemisphere images.
+In order to accomplish this, we will use BeautifulSoup and Splinter to scrape full-resolution images of Mars’s hemispheres and the titles of those images, store the scraped data on a Mongo database, use a web application to display the data, and alter the design of the web app to accommodate these images.

 The web Scaping consisted of the following:
 1. Scrape Full-Resolution Mars Hemisphere Images and Titles